Ground states and associated path measures in the renormalized Nelson model: Introduction and Main Results

+Let us mention that the ergodicity of the semigroup generated by the {\em fiber} Hamiltonians in the renormalized Nelson model -- with respect to a different notion of positivity on $\sF$ -- has been established in \cite{Lampart2021,Miyao2019}.

 The infrared regularity condition in the previous theorem cannot be dropped as the next result shows.
 In fact, the following theorem establishes non-existence of ground states in the infrared singular Nelson model for the first time without any ultraviolet regularization.
 Furthermore, it does not require any binding condition or related technical restrictions as they were imposed on the potential $V$ in the previous literature \cite{DerezinskiGerard2004,GHPS2012,Hirokawa2006,LorincziMinlosSpohn2002,Panati2009}.
-It is proved by further elaborating on the argument given in \cite{DerezinskiGerard2004}.
+(A non-perturbative proof for the non-existence of ground states of infrared singular but ultraviolet regularized {\em fiber} Hamiltonians in the Nelson model can be found in \cite{Dam2018}; see the references given there for corresponding perturbative results.
+Absence of ground states for renormalized massless fiber Hamiltonians in the Nelson model is proven in \cite{DamHinrichs2021}.)